When Access Disappears

 “Julian.”

-I turned, just enough and And she didn’t pull away.
+I turned, just enough, and she didn’t pull away.

-She came down late.
-Her hair was still damp from the shower.
-She paused at the kitchen entrance—like she wasn’t sure she belonged there yet.
-I had left her sleeping.
-My side of the bed was a mess of twisted sheets and half-folded blankets, still holding the shape of where we’d been.
-Tangled.
-Close.
+She came down late, her hair still damp from the shower.
+She paused at the kitchen entrance, as if unsure she belonged there.
+I had left her sleeping, and my side of the bed was a mess of twisted sheets and half-folded blankets, still holding the shape of where we’d been—tangled, close.

 She wore one of my T-shirts and a pair of shorts.
 The shirt hung a little loose on her frame, the sleeves rolled once.
 She hadn’t asked.
 She didn’t need to.
 Her steps were careful.
 Not hesitant, exactly—just measured, as if she were testing whether the night before had carried over into morning.
 Then she crossed the room and sat down.